thirdelement/sneaker-dadi/TESTING.md

 - Footer dark or light colour matches header.
 - Social media links work.
 - Text and icons are centralized on all screensizes.
+- Check footer stays at bottom of the viewport on all pages.

 ### Home page
 #### Best Seller Carousel